Sign In

 The Concept

 AI doesn't read text the way you do.
-It breaks language into tokens — chunks of text that are roughly, but not exactly, words.
-Common words are usually single tokens.
-Rare or long words might be multiple tokens.
+It breaks language into tokens — chunks roughly corresponding to words.
+Common words are usually one token.
+Rare or long words may be several.
 Punctuation is often its own token.

 What this means in practice:

-• In a very long conversation, earlier messages may get dropped or summarized as the context fills up
+• In very long conversations, earlier messages may be dropped as the context fills up

-• The AI can't access your previous conversations (unless the platform stores and re-injects them)
+• The AI can't access previous conversations unless the platform stores and re-injects them

-• If you want the AI to "remember" something important, you need to keep it in the current context — either repeat it or keep the conversation window fresh
+• To make AI "remember" something important, keep it in the current context

-• Medium temperature (0.5-0.7): Balances between likely and interesting.
-Most conversational AI defaults to something in this range.
+Balances likely and interesting.
+Most conversational AI defaults here.

 The model is always generating the most statistically plausible continuation of the text it's seen.
-When you ask it about a specific fact — say, the date of a particular event, or the exact content of a specific document — the model doesn't retrieve that fact from a database.
-It generates a response that looks like a factual answer, in the style that factual answers are written.
+When you ask about a specific fact, it doesn't retrieve it from a database — it generates a response that looks like a factual answer, in the style factual answers are written.

-If the correct fact was well-represented in the training data, the most probable continuation will often be accurate.
-If the fact was rare, obscure, recent, or simply not well-represented in training, the model will still generate something that looks like a confident factual claim — because that's what a confident factual claim looks like in text.
+If the fact was well-represented in training data, the output is often accurate.
+If it was rare, obscure, or recent, the model still generates something that looks like a confident factual claim — because that's what confident factual claims look like in text.

 The practical rule: Any specific claim — a date, a statistic, a quote, a citation — should be independently verified before you use it.
 Use AI for synthesis, structure, and generation.
 Use primary sources for facts.